metasean/start-up/README.md

 # What is this?

 This code generates a custom web browser default page, which can be used as is.
-*However*, the code has been modularized to make it easy for people who are learning front end development to replace or customize sections of code.
+*However*, the code has been influentially modularized and commented to make it easy for people who are learning front end development to replace or customize sections of code.

 # Getting Started

 Either fork or download the repo.

 Edit the files to your heart's content.
-See the Customizing Your Start Page section below for details and guidance.
+See the [Customizing Your Start Page section](https://gitlab.com/metasean/start-up#customizing-your-start-page) below for details and guidance.
 See the Inspiration section below for additional ideas and quotes.

 # Use in browsers